-This keyword is used to split lines, surfaces and elements stored in a set by surfaces or shapes given in a second set.
-A single line can be splitted by a given point (see "pnt" how to generate a point on a line).
+This keyword is used to split lines, surfaces and elements stored in a first set by surfaces or shapes given in a second set.
+Also A single line can be splitted by a given point (see "pnt" how to generate a point on a line).
+Only surfaces without holes can be splitted so far.